Cray-HPE/docs-csm/install/create_switch_metadata_csv.md

 This page provides directions on constructing the `switch_metadata.csv` file.

-This file is manually created to include information about all spine, leaf, CDU, and aggregation switches in the system.
+This file is manually created to include information about all spine, leaf-bmc, CDU, and leaf switches in the system.
 None of the Slingshot switches for the HSN should be included in this file.

-The file should have the following format, in ascending order by Xname:
+The file should have the following format, in ascending order by component name (xname):

 ```
 Switch Xname,Type,Brand
 d0w1,CDU,Dell
 d0w2,CDU,Dell
-x3000c0w38,Leaf,Dell
+x3000c0w38,leafBMC,Dell
-x3000c0w36,Leaf,Dell
+x3000c0w36,leafBMC,Dell
 x3000c0h33s1,Spine,Mellanox
 x3000c0h34s1,Spine,Mellanox
 ```